w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 :::info Controller accounts are deprecated

-Controller accounts are deprecated, for more information see [this discussion](https://forum.polkadot.network/t/staking-controller-deprecation-plan-staking-ui-leads-comms/2748).
+Controller accounts are deprecated.
+For more information, see [this discussion](https://forum.polkadot.network/t/staking-controller-deprecation-plan-staking-ui-leads-comms/2748).

 :::